In the guide

 In this update

 New section: 'Age verification policy'.
-Links added to House of Commons Library briefing paper and to new Business in Focus guide 'Vaping products'.
+Link added to House of Commons Library briefing paper.

 Last reviewed / updated: May 2024